 Special Features of Ravencoin

 Most notably, Ravencoin is designed to be mined by your average computer.
 Rather than a government controlling the money supply—as governments do—a circulating cryptocurrency supply only increases as it is mined.
 For most cryptocurrencies, miners use special hardware to solve complicated math problems to mint new blocks, and they can even receive a fee or block reward for the work.
-For example, as of 2020, miners receive 6.25 bitcoins for each block of Bitcoin they mine and add to the blockchain.
+For example, miners receive 6.25 bitcoins for each block of Bitcoin they mine and add to the blockchain.

 Ravencoin uses an algorithm known as KAWPOW.